Friends of Daniel | Friends of Kyra | |

 This issue of practical significance most often comes up in studies with a very large sample size.
 As we have seen before, with an increasing sample size, the width of the density distribution around the null value becomes more and more narrow, and the values that are considered surprising fall closer and closer to zero.

-If we plot the null model for a very large sample size (e.g., n = 10000 per group) we see that even very small mean differences (those larger than 0.04) will be considered ‘surprising’.
+If we plot the null model for a very large sample size (e.g., n = 10000 per group) we see that even very small mean differences (those larger than 0.03) will be considered ‘surprising’.
 This still means that if there really is no difference in the population, you will observe differences larger than 0.04 less than 5% of the time, in the long run, and 95% of the observed differences will be smaller than a mean difference of 0.04.
 But it becomes more difficult to argue for the practical significance of such effects.
-Imagine that a specific intervention is successful in changing people’s spending behavior, and when implementing some intervention all 18 million people in The Netherlands will save 12 cents per year.
+Imagine that a specific intervention is successful in changing people’s spending behavior, and when implementing some intervention all 18 million people in the Netherlands will save 12 cents per year.
 It is difficult to argue how this effect will make any individual happier.
 However, if this money is combined, it will yield over 2 million, which could be used to treat diseases in developing countries, where it would have a real impact.
 The cost of the intervention might be considered too high if the goal is to make individuals happier, but it might be consider worthwhile if the goal is to raise 2 million for charity.

 Not all effects in psychology are additive (we cannot combine or transfer an increase in happiness of 0.04 scale points), so it is often more difficult to argue for the importance of small effects in subjective feelings (Anvari et al., 2021).
 A cost-benefit analysis might show small effects matter a lot, but whether or not this is the case cannot be inferred from a p-value.

 Note that nothing about this is a problem with the interpretation of a p-value per se: A p < 0.05 still correctly indicates that, if the null hypothesis is true, we have observed data that should be considered surprising.
 However, just because data are surprising, does not mean we need to care about it.
-It is mainly the verbal label ‘significant’ that causes confusion here – it is perhaps less confusing to think of a ‘significant’ effect as a ‘surprising’ effect, but not necessarily as an ‘important’ effect.
+It is mainly the word ‘significant’ that causes confusion here – it is perhaps less confusing to think of a ‘significant’ effect as a ‘surprising’ effect, but not necessarily as an ‘important’ effect.

 1.7.4 Misconception 4: If you have observed a significant finding, the probability that you have made a Type 1 error (a false positive) is 5%.